 Talking to your parents about downsizing their home can feel impossible.
 Maybe you’ve been putting off the conversation for months (or years).
 Maybe you lie awake at night worried about Mom falling down those steep basement stairs.
 Or maybe you’re haunted by the image of Dad struggling to clear snow from the driveway.

-As a real estate agent who’s guided countless families through the downsizing transition, I’ve seen it all: the tears, the tension, the tough conversations, and yes, even the triumphs.
+As a real estate team who’s guided countless families through the downsizing transition, we’ve seen it all: the tears, the tension, the tough conversations, and yes, even the triumphs.
 Some of us are blessed with parents who are open to change and ready to listen.
 Others have parents who dig in their heels at the mere mention of moving.
 And many of us have complex relationships that make every conversation feel like navigating a minefield.

 Whatever your situation, you’re not alone.
 Let’s talk about how to have The Talk.